 Many books have been made into movies over the years, but by far the one book which has spawned the most movies has been the Bible.
 After all, parts of it have been described as The Greatest Story Ever Told (1965).
-And yet, with such great source material, it’s no wonder that so many films have been made in varying languages and varying formats (from TV miniseries to Hollywood blockbuster).
-Of course, those who are familiar with the book know that the Bible is split into two parts: Old Testament and New Testament.
+And yet, with such excellent source material, it’s no wonder so many films have been made in varying languages and varying formats (from TV miniseries to Hollywood blockbusters).
+Of course, those who are familiar with the book know that the Bible is split into two parts: the Old Testament and the New Testament.
 While the New Testament movies generally focus on Jesus (there are a few about Revelations), the Old Testament-based movies have many figures and stories on which to base their plots.
 This week’s two films look at the most prominent stories from both Testaments.

 The Ten Commandments

 There are many epic stories in the Old Testament.
 Going down the list of events and people chronologically, we have Creation with Adam and Eve, the Flood and Noah, Abraham, Jacob, and Joseph (the last of which has one of the few musicals based on the Bible).
 Even though there are some films based on the Judges and Kings of Israel, one of the most famous stories from the Old Testament is that of Moses.
 In fact, this section of the Bible is where much of Judaism is based, and it is why Passover is celebrated annually.
 At its core, the exodus of the Israelites is a story of a group of underdogs who just happen to have the Creator of the universe on their side.
 And yet, even though the life of Moses has been made into many films, the one which did it the best was the Oscar-nominated, Cecil B. DeMille-directed, The Ten Commandments (1956).